ortus-docs/coldbox-docs/configuration/configuration_directives/layoutsettings.md

 # LayoutSettings

-This structure is used in order to control de directives of the ColdBox layout manager.
+This structure is used in order to control the directives of the [ColdBox layout manager](../../views/layouts_views.md).

 ```js
 //Layout Settings